mxcl/PromiseKit/Documents/Cancel.md

     /* **** Cancels EVERYTHING (except... the 'ensure' block always executes regardless)
        Note: non-cancellable tasks cannot be interrupted.
-For example: if 'cancel()' is called in the middle of 'updateUI()', then the chain will immediately be rejected.
-       However, the 'updateUI' call will complete normally because it is not cancellable.
+For example: if 'cancel()' is called in the middle of 'updateUI()' then the chain will immediately be rejected, however the 'updateUI' call will complete normally because it is not cancellable.
        Its return value (if any) will be discarded. */ context.cancel()
 }